Oblivionsage/elfpeek/README.md

 - *"Where is the entry point, and which section owns it?"*
 - *"Which function does this address belong to?"*

-The code is intentionally small and straightforward C, so it also works as a "readable ELF64 example" if you're learning how ELF headers, sections and symbols are wired together
+The code is intentionally small and straightforward C, so it also works as a "readable ELF64 example" if you're learning how ELF headers, sections and symbols are wired together.
+Also works on stripped or segment-only ELF binaries where some tool can be picky.

 ## Features

+- ELF32 and ELF64 support
+- Little-endian and big-endian architectures (x86, ARM, PowerPC, MIPS, SPARC)
 - ELF header parsing (type, machine, entry point)
 - Program headers (segments + permissions)
 - Section headers (with simple flag-based coloring)